guoyangchen/guoyangchen.github.io/docs/en-us/contents.md

 We propose a synthetic benchmarks framework is firstly proposed to address the above drawbacks of AI benchmarks.
 Instead of pre-selecting a set of open-sourced benchmarks and running all of them, the synthetic approach generates only a one or few benchmarks that best represent a broad range of applications using profiled workload characteristics data of these applications.
 Thus, it can adapt to emerging changes of new DL algorithms by re-profiling new applications and updating itself, greatly reduce benchmark count and running time, and strongly represent DL applications of interests.
 The generated benchmarks serve as a performance benchmarks matching the statistical workload characteristics of a combination of applications of interests.

 # Suggestions
-We keep working hard to develope our benchmark suites.
+We keep working hard to develop our benchmark suites.
 Any suggestions, contributions and improvements from anyone are welcome.
 Please do not hesitate to contact us if you want to participate in this open source project.
 You could submit questions on Github or contact us through aimatrix@list.alibaba-inc.com